phenax/esbuild-plugin-elm/README.md

 ### Usage

-A simple example config can be found in [./example](https://github.com/phenax/esbuild-plugin-elm/tree/main/example).
+A simple example can be found in [./example](https://github.com/phenax/esbuild-plugin-elm/tree/main/example).

 ```js
 esbuild.build({